senid231/async_active_job/README.md

 ## Code of Conduct

-Everyone interacting in the AsyncJob project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/async_job/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the AsyncActiveJob project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/senid231/async_active_job/blob/master/CODE_OF_CONDUCT.md).